slavamlinsky/SelectDoctor/README.md

 Hope you will enjoy it.
 I wish you all the best.
 ~~~

-Open [demo version](http://localhost:3000) to view it in a browser.
+Open [demo version](http://localhost:3000) to view it in a browser. * in progress ...

 ## Details of creating project
 started: 25.05.2022